 Pl.: alvei

 A hot-water pool, mainly found in the heated rooms of Roman-style baths.
 Most of these pools could accommodate several people at a time.
 The hot water was supplied by a boiler in the service rooms, mounted above the furnace of the hypocaust.
 It was kept warm by means of the hypocaust running under the pool and/or by means of a testudo.
 Alternatively, the alveus was heated only by an underlying furnace or by the hypocaust and wall heating.
+See also solium.

 One of the alvei of the caldarium of the Forum Baths of Ostia (room H on this plan).
-Note the two small square openings in the back wall, presumably for the water supply to the pool, and the larger one underneath for the furnace and probably a testudo alvei (photo Allison Smith).
+Note the two small square openings in the back wall, presumably for the water supply to the pool, and the larger one underneath for the furnace and a testudo alvei (photo Allison Smith).